Why Your Toilet Runs Randomly For a Few Seconds

 So, the question is, what is keeping the flapper from fully closing?
 Sometimes it’s the chain, it could be too short, or it could be getting caught on something.
 Or, the handle itself could be stuck too high, preventing the chain from fully lowering.
 Calcium and other mineral build-ups in the tank could prevent the flapper from making a proper seal.
 Or, the flapper could be broken, chipped, or stuck.

 That’s just the root causes of one potential toilet problem.
 If the issue isn’t with the flapper, then a whole host of other problems might be causing your toilet to run.
 The floater or the fill valve may not be working properly, for one reason or another.
+At some point it’s better to replace the toilet entirely.

 In the end, you’ll need a plumber to find out the reason your toilet is running randomly for a few seconds, and to fix it.